sideye/conspicuous_consumption/log.md

 6/6

 Completed:
 - Added some more data collection to current code (scraper_winputs.py): you can refer to the data_test.csv file within the outputs folder of the repo, which scraped 1 particular post with 13 comments (this one: https://www.instagram.com/p/BhJRE1PhUdf/).
 	- Factored code to scrape comments using a new function “single_post_comments”.
 Features collected for each comment are comment id, comment username, comment time, and comment text.
 Each post can be grouped by post_id to see a more coarse value of each post.
 	- Factored code to scrape post caption, with column name “CAPTION”.
 If no caption exists, “N/A” is outputted for that entry.

 Issues:
+- Since the output file is in CSV format, the code breaks if either the caption or any comment includes a comma.
+One solution is to remove commas completely from the texts.
 - I have currently scraped the tags of each post and stored them in a list.
 However, I’m not quite sure how to display them in the current table format.
+- Due to the nature of the table, if a post has no comments, currently it is not outputted at all.
+I've currently dealt with this by adding a "has comments?" column with true/false values to not discount posts without comments.
+If a post has no comments, then its 4 comment columns are marked as "N/A"